+Reasonable suspicion training certificates.
 Records related to the calibration of the evidentiary breath testing devices, training of the collection site personnel and other related information kept by (IDATP/service provider) is available from (IDATP/service provider) within two working days.
 Records related to saliva alcohol testing devices.
 Records related to the school district serving as a saliva alcohol testing or urine specimen collection site.
-Section II I. Release or Drug and Alcohol Testing Related Records.
+Section III.
+Release or Drug and Alcohol Testing Related Records.
 Generally, a driver's drug and alcohol testing records are released only with the permission of the driver.
-Driver may have prompt access to and copies of their drug and alcohol testing records.
-Request for access must be in writing.
-Copying fees for the records must be in accordance with board policy.
-Drug and alcohol testing records are available to subsequent employers with the driver's written athorization. maker in a results of a driver's written permission, the driver's drug and alcohol test records are made available to a decision awsuit, grievance or other proceeding initiated by or on behalf of the driver, and arising from the drug or alcohol test under the federal regulations or from the school district's determination that the ted the federal regulations.
+Driver may have prompt access to and copies of their drug and alcohol testing records Request for access must be in writing Copying fees for the records must be in accordance with board policy.
+Drug and alcohol testing records are available to subsequent employers with the driver's written authorization.
+Without the driver's written permission, the driver's drug and alcohol test records are made available to a decision maker in a lawsuit, grievance or other proceeding initiated by or on behalf of the driver, and arising from the results of a drug or alcohol test under the federal regulations or from the school district's determination that the driver violated the federal regulations.
 Section IV.
 Pre-employment testing.
+Include the requirement of a drug test in any advertising, posting or other notice of the driver position.
 Applicant completes the Pre-employment Drug Test Acknowledgment form.
 (403.9E7) Applicant completes the Consent for Release of Information form.
 (403.9E3) Applicant completes Certification of Previous Employers Requiring a Commercial Driver's License.
 (403.9E5) Applicant completes the Drug/Alcohol Test Notification Form.
+(403.9E4)

-(403.9E4) Obtain information required on the Consent for Release of Information form. - 403.9E3) Received prior to the applicant performing a safety-sensitive function.
-Received no later than fourteen days of the applicant performing a safety-sensitive function.
+Obtain information required on the Consent for Release of Information form.
+(403.9E3) Received prior to the applicant performing a safety-sensitive function.
+Received no later than fourteen days of the applicant performing a safetysensitive function.
 (Recommended only when absolutely necessary.)
 Applicant obtains the pre-employment drug test.
 Receive pre-employment drug test results.
 Negative drug test allows the applicant to being to perform a safety-sensitive function.
 Positive drug test removes the applicant from further consideration for the driver position.
 Forward the pre-employment drug test results to the applicant upon the applicant's request.
 File all documentation If not hired, file with the applicant's application.
 If hired, file with the applicant's drug and alcohol related personnel file.
-Section V: Alcohol Test Results. : : Receive alcohol test results from collection site person.
-By telephone using a password system with written results to follow by mail (or other means).
+Section V: Alcohol Test Results.
+Receive alcohol test results from collection site person.
+By telephone using a password system with written results to follow by mail (o other means).
 By a secure electronic means.
 By secure fax.
 Alcohol test result is less than 0.02 alcohol concentration.
 Driver may continue to perform a safety-sensitive function.
+Alcohol test result is 0.02 to 0.0366 alcohol concentration.
+School district transport drier to home or other location.
+Driver may not perform a safety-sensitive function for twenty-four hours.
+Make arrangements for substitute, if necessary.
+No action may be taken against the driver under the federal regulations.
+Repeated offenses must be reported to superintendent for action.
+Document incident and file.
+Alcohol test result is 0.04 or greater alcohol concentration.